gvwilson/sdxpy/src/intro/index.md

 ---

-The best way to learn design in any field is to study examples [%b Schon1984 Petre2016 %].
+The best way to learn design in any field is to study examples [%b Schon1984 Petre2016 %], and the most approachable examples are ones that readers are already familiar with.
 These lessons therefore build small versions of [tools that programmers use every day][programming_tools] to show how experienced software designers think.
 Along the way,
 they introduce some fundamental ideas in computer science that many self-taught programmers haven't encountered.
-Finally,
-we hope that if you know how programming tools work, you'll be more likely to use them and better able to use them well.
+We hope these lessons will help you design better software yourself, and that if you know how programming tools work, you'll be more likely to use them and better able to use them well.